m-krastev/sst-pytorch/README.md

 - `--eval_every` (deprecated, unused): Frequency of evaluating the model.
 Default is 1000.
 - `--classes`: Classes for classification.
 Default is ["very negative", "negative", "neutral", "positive", "very positive"].
 - `--debug`: Flag to specify whether to run in debug mode.
 Debug mode turns off progress bars and some printing utilities.
 Default is False.
 - `--lower`: Flag to specify whether to lowercase the data.
-Default is True.
+Default is False.
 - `--train_embeddings`: Flag to specify whether to train embeddings along with the model.
 Default is False.
 - `--checkpoint`: Path of the model checkpoint file to load.
 Default is None.